embassy-rs/trouble/README.md

 See `examples` for example applications.
 Currently there is only one, for the nRF52 based using the [`nrf-sdc`](https://github.com/alexmoon/nrf-sdc) crate.

+NOTE: There is also an example `serial-hci` which should in theory work with any serial HCI adapter, but this has not been tested.

 ## License

 Trouble is licensed under either of